CA4022/CSC1109-Data-Speed-and-Scale/readme.md

 For now, this readme is serving as a to-do list and notes page.
 These will be used for planning the development of the updated CA4022 computer science module at DCU.

+# Current status

+Base image is set up, streamlined, automatically publishing and ready-to-go.
+Next, i will be creating images derived from this base for each lesson plan.

 # To Do

 - [ ] Implement labs